-Hawaii · OCT
+Hawaii · ODC

 Odor Control Certification in Hawaii

-Earn your Odor Control (OCT) certification online in Hawaii with NISCR's self-paced program and a same-day certificate.
+Earn your Odor Control (ODC) certification online in Hawaii with NISCR's self-paced program and a same-day certificate.
 Deodorization is an essential finishing skill after water, fire, smoke, and mold events, and in Hawaii's humid climate, lingering odors from moisture and microbial growth make trained odor-control specialists especially useful.

 100% online & self-paced — your certificate the same day, anywhere in Hawaii.